faest-sign/faest-sign.github.io/software.md

 subtitle: "Software"
 ---

-## C
+## Optimized C++ Implementation

-The benchmark numbers below were collected on a consumer notebook with an AMD Ryzen 7 5800H processor, with a base clock speed of 3.2 GHz and 16 GB memory.
+The [optimized x86-64 implementation][faest_avx_impl] uses AVX2, AES-NI, and other ISA extensions.

-Simultaneous Multi-Threading and Precision Boost were enabled.
+We measured the performance using a single core of a workstation running a AMD Zen 3 Ryzen 9 5950X processor at 3.4 GHz (with clock boosting disabled) and 128 GiB memory.
+The system was otherwise idle (load average 0.01), so while Simultaneous Multi-Threading was enabled it likely did not affect the results significantly.
+Each individual test can be run with memory usage below 19 MiB.
+The computer was running Linux 6.6.40, and the implementations were built with GCC 14.1.1.

-The computer was running Linux 6.1.30, and the implementations were compiled with GCC 12.2.1.
+{% include_relative avx2-perf.md %}

-Reference [implementation][faest_ref_impl]:
+## Reference C Implementation

-{% include_relative ref-perf.html %}
+The [reference implementation][faest_ref_impl] is slower than the optimized implementation above, but follows the algorithms given in the specification more closely.

-x86-64 [implementation][faest_avx_impl] with AVX2, AES-NI, and other ISA extensions:
+## Old Implementations

-{% include_relative avx2-perf.html %}
+- [x86-64 C implementation][faest_avx_impl_v1] with AVX2, AES-NI, and other ISA extensions for the NIST Round 1 submission.

-## Rust
+  Superceded by the C++ version above.

-- [Implementation][vith_crypto_impl] for our Crypto 2023 [paper][vith_crypto].
+- [Initial Rust implementation][vith_crypto_impl] for our Crypto 2023 [paper][vith_crypto].
   Note that this is for an older version of our protocol, which uses different primitives and is incompatible with the specification.

 {% include_relative references.md %}